In 1597, English philosopher Francis Bacon said 'knowledge is power'.

 starting the client with the --help switch will display more help than you ever dreamed possible

-Caveat: just installing the FAH-Client will cause it to be installed as a service then start CPU folding
+Caveat: just installing the FAH-Client will cause it to be installed as a service then start CPU folding (which is

-(which is probably what you do not want).
-If you want to enable GPU-based folding (and/or
+probably what you do not want).
+If you want to enable GPU-based folding (and/or disable CPU folding) then you will need to stop the client, modify the

-client.
+config file, test the config file, then restart the client.
 Here are some commands to help out.

 task